Rubinho12/ST558-Project3/Project3.md

 is similar with the number of articles have small number of shares.
 The No means the articles were published on weekend.
 The Yes means the articles were published on weekend.

+- **Scatter plot of the number of tokens content and the number of shares**

 ``` r
 g <- ggplot(newsdata, aes(x = n_tokens_content, y = shares))